 Another option is to purchase reusable coffee pods, such as the Keurig My K-Cup.
 There are multiple models of reusable pods on the market for the many different brands of single-cup coffee makers (look into highly reviewed Perfect Pod or JavaJig along with a measuring scoop).
 Java drinkers simply fill the pods with ground coffee and insert the filled pod into the machine to make their brew.
 There’s just the extra step to clean out the pod for reuse.

 Beyond the Pod: Greener Coffee-Making Options

-If you’re looking for a new way to make your daily morning pick-me-up without coffee pod waste, ditch the Keurig (recycle it, that is) and consider one of these options.
+If you’re looking for a new way to make your daily morning pick-me-up without coffee pod waste, ditch the Keurig (well, give it away or recycle it) and consider one of these options.
 A reusable pour-over filter is waste-free, easily brews just one cup, and is likely the most affordable choice.
 A French Press has built-in metal filters and is extremely durable.
 Drip coffee makers use either reusable metal filters or paper filters that are usually easy to compost in a backyard compost bin.
 And the old-school school percolators last forever, no filter waste involved, just dump the grounds in the compost.